Mike Yastrzemski Player Props: Giants vs. Dodgers

-Mike Yastrzemski -- .182 average over his past 10 games -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Bobby Miller on the hill, on June 17 at 9:10 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (.147 batting average in his past 10 games), take on starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Dodgers.
+In his most recent game he had a hitless performance (0-for-5) against the Dodgers.

 Mike Yastrzemski Game Info & Props vs. the Dodgers